-In some instances, the actuary will receive forward looking expected returns by asset class from an investment professional.
-The actuary should take appropriate steps to determine the time horizon, the price inflation, and the expenses upon which the expected returns are based.
-In addition, the actuary should take appropriate steps to ensure that the type of forward looking expected returns received from the investment professional is known (i.e., forward looking expected geometric returns or forward looking expected arithmetic returns) and that the forward looking expected returns are used appropriately.
-For example, when determining a forward looking expected geometric return for an entire portfolio, the actuary generally should not take the weighted average of the forward looking expected geometric return for each of the asset classes.
-In this instance, to determine the forward looking expected geometric return for an entire portfolio, the actuary should take the weighted average of the forward looking expected arithmetic return for each of the asset classes and adjust such determination to reflect the variance of the entire portfolio.
+In some instances, the actuary will collect forward-looking expected returns by asset class from external sources.
+The actuary should take appropriate steps to determine the time horizon, the price inflation, and the expenses reflected in the expected returns.
+In addition, the actuary should take steps to determine the type of forward-looking expected returns collected from external sources (i.e., forward-looking expected geometric returns or forward-looking expected arithmetic returns) and that they are used appropriately.
+For example, when determining a forward-looking expected geometric return for an entire portfolio, the actuary generally should not take the weighted average of the forward-looking expected geometric return for each of the asset classes.
+In this instance, to determine the forward-looking expected geometric return for an entire portfolio, the actuary should take the weighted average of the forward-looking expected arithmetic return for each of the asset classes and adjust such determination to reflect the variance of the entire portfolio.

-Appendix 3 includes general background on arithmetic and geometric returns.
+Appendix 2 includes general background on arithmetic and geometric returns.

 - 3.8.4 Multiple Investment Return Rates-The actuary may assume multiple investment return rates in lieu of a single investment return rate.
 Two examples are as follows: - a.
-Select and Ultimate Investment Return Rates-Assumed investment return rates vary by period from the measurement date (for example, returns of 8% for the first 10 years following the measurement date and 6% thereafter).
-When assuming select and ultimate investment return rates, the actuary should consider the relationships among inflation, interest rates, and market appreciation (depreciation). - b.
-Benefit Payments Covered by Designated Current or Projected Assets- One investment return rate is assumed for benefit payments covered by designated current or projected plan assets on the measurement date, and a different investment return rate is assumed for the balance of the benefit payments and assets. - 3.9 Selecting a Discount Rate-The discount rate is used to measure the present value of expected future plan payments.
-The discount rate may be a single rate or a series of rates, such as a yield curve.
+Select and Ultimate Investment Return Rates-Assumed investment return rates vary by period from the measurement date (for example, returns of x% for the first 10 years following the measurement date and y% thereafter).
+When assuming select and ultimate investment return rates, the actuary should consider the relationships among inflation, interest rates, and market appreciation or depreciation. - b.
+Benefit Payments Covered by Designated Current or Projected Assets- One investment return rate is assumed for benefit payments covered by designated current or projected plan assets on the measurement date, and a different investment return rate is assumed for the balance of the benefit payments and assets. - 3.9 Selecting a Discount Rate-A discount rate is used to calculate the present value of expected future plan payments.
+A discount rate may be a single rate or a series of rates, such as a yield curve.
 The actuary should consider the purpose of the measurement as a primary factor in selecting a discount rate.
-Some examples of measurement purposes are as follows:
+Some examples of measurement purposes are as follows: - a.
+Contribution Budgeting-An actuary evaluating the sufficiency of a plan's contribution policy may choose among several discount rates.
+The actuary may use a discount rate that reflects the anticipated investment return from the pension fund.
+Alternatively, the actuary may use a discount rate appropriate for defeasance, settlement, or market-consistent measurements. - b.
+Defeasance or Settlement-An actuary measuring a plan's present value of benefits on a defeasance or settlement basis may use a discount rate implicit in annuity prices or other defeasance or settlement options. - c.
+Market-Consistent Measurements-An actuary making a market-consistent measurement may use a discount rate implicit in the price at which benefits that are expected to be paid in the future would trade in an open market between a knowledgeable seller and a knowledgeable buyer.
+In some instances, that discount rate may be approximated by market yields for a hypothetical bond portfolio whose cash flows reasonably match the pattern of benefits expected to be paid in the future.
+The type and quality of bonds in the hypothetical portfolio may depend on the particular type of market-consistent measurement.